cameronmarcus/HexDump-Interpreter-LLM/README.md

 3. Build your query engine from your index.

-4. Query your network data!
+4. Query your network data via natural language!